 Zero Waste Food Storage Containers

 From shopping in the bulk bins to raising a sourdough starter, you can use glass jars for almost anything.
 You can even freeze them!
-Just be sure to leave headspace if you freeze so the glass doesn’t break.
+Just be sure to leave headspace and chill the food in the fridge before you freeze so the glass doesn’t break.

-Glass jars are perfect for long-term food storage, too.
+Durable glass jars are perfect for long-term food storage, too.
 Save your favorite glass or even plastic jars in your pantry to hold your dry goods and oils.
-They are essential in a plastic free kitchen!
+They are essential in a zero-waste kitchen!

 You can also turn your jars into pumps, spray bottles, and more with mason jar lids.